You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 Four Points by Sheraton Bansko Hotel (image credit: Marriott)

 But most of all, it’s a good example that some Marriott points redemptions are excellent (70,000 points for a night worth $3000+) and some are less so!!!!
-It varies, the concept is that simple!
+It varies; the concept is that simple!
 That’s what makes it possible to get outsized value if you use them well!

-I’m going back to Bansko this summer too and a luxury apartment costs me only €400 (≈ C$586) for a month.
-Last year, my 2-bedroom apartment cost me just €250 (≈ C$366) for a month.
+I went back to Bansko last summer too, and a luxury apartment cost me only €400 (≈ C$586) for a month.
+In Summer 2023, my 2-bedroom apartment cost me just €250 (≈ C$366) for a month.

 Map of the Schengen Area